Finite-sample performance of the maximum likelihood estimator in logistic regression: Proof scheme and main lemmas

 \end{theorem}

 The proof of Theorem~\ref{thm:hessian-gaussian} is provided in Section~\ref{sec:hessian-gaussian}.
 The proof of this sharp result in the Gaussian case happens to be significantly more delicate than that of the more general, but less precise, Theorem~\ref{thm:hessians-regular-case}.
-The reason for this is that the techniques used to establish Theorem~\ref{thm:hessians-regular-case} (specifically, the use of Vapnik-Chervonenkis arguments) inherently lead to additional logarithmic factors, hence the proof of Theorem~\ref{thm:hessian-gaussian} requires a fundamentally different approach.
+This is because the techniques used to establish Theorem~\ref{thm:hessians-regular-case} (in particular, Vapnik-Chervonenkis arguments) inherently lead to additional logarithmic factors, so the proof of Theorem~\ref{thm:hessian-gaussian} requires a fundamentally different approach.

 In order to obtain optimal results in the Gaussian case, we rely instead on the so-called PAC-Bayes method, which involves controlling a ``smoothed'' version of the process of interest.
-The use of this technique in non-asymptotic statistics was pioneered by Catoni and co-authors~\cite{audibert2011robust,catoni2016pac}, and has found several applications to the non-asymptotic study of random matrices~\cite{oliveira2016covariance,mourtada2022linear,zhivotovskiy2024dimension}.
+The use of this technique in non-asymptotic statistics was pioneered by Audibert and Catoni~\cite{audibert2011robust}, and starting with Oliveira~\cite{oliveira2016covariance} has found several applications to the non-asymptotic study of random matrices~\cite{catoni2016pac,mourtada2022linear,zhivotovskiy2024dimension}.

 In the logistic regression setting we consider, the presence of nonlinear terms (due to the sigmoid $\sigma'$) in the empirical Hessian~\eqref{eq:empirical-hessian} is an additional source of difficulty, which requires new technical ideas.
 In particular, instead of applying the PAC-Bayes method to the process of interest, and later controlling the difference between the smoothed version of the process and the process itself, we apply it to an auxiliary process whose smoothed version is (a bound on) the process of interest.
-In addition, the smoothing distributions we employ differ from the isotropic Gaussian distributions that have been used in previous works, in two ways: first, they exhibit an anisotropic structure, and second, one of their component is far from being Gaussian.
-We refer to Section~\ref{sec:hessian-gaussian} for more details on this point.
+In addition, the smoothing distributions we employ differ from the isotropic Gaussian distributions that have been used in previous works, as they exhibit an anisotropic structure, and as one of their component is far from being Gaussian.
+Specifically, we rely on Lemma~\ref{lem:LBHess0} below, which shows that the $\sigma'(\cdot)$ sigmoid terms that appear in the empirical Hessian~\eqref{eq:empirical-hessian} can be lower-bounded by indicators which are smoothed according to a suitable distribution (Definition~\ref{def:PostThetaGauss}).
+We then apply the PAC-Bayes inequality to an auxiliary process, where the sigmoid is replaced by an indicator, and control the remaining terms.